ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 #### Metadata archiver
 The metadata that is archived through ingest's archiver is stored in the archiver endpoints.
-We currently don't have any standard way of deleting this metadata so please contact a dev with the DSP submission UUID to delete this metadata.
+A developer is needed for the following points:

 ```
 1. Check the _links.self.href from the json: